WT215/bayNorm/README.md

 bayNorm is an R package which is used to normalize single-cell RNA-seq data.

+The bayNorm in Julia language is now available: `https://github.com/WT215/bayNormJL.jl`.

 ## Code for bayNorm paper
 The code for producing figures in bayNorm paper [1] can be found [here](https://github.com/WT215/bayNorm_papercode)